-Figure 19.
-Migrate All Virtual Machine Tasks window

-- Note: Although the fields on this window are usually prefilled, you must explicitly select a value for at least one field.
-Do so by selecting a value from the drop-down list on one of the fields.
+- 1. From IBM Director Console, in the Group Contents pane, right-click the managed object for the host that contains the virtual machines that you want to migrate to another host. - 2.
+Click Host Management → Create All Migrate Task.
+The Migrate All Virtual Machine Tasks window opens. - Note: Although the fields on this window are usually prefilled, you must explicitly select a value for at least one field.
+Do so by selecting a value from the list on one of the fields.
 Otherwise, after you click Close, IBM Director Console will not prompt you to save the task that you are creating. - 3.
 In the Source Host field, select a host that is associated with the virtual machines that you want to migrate.
 If no source or destination hosts are listed, the VMM farm that contains the host that you right-clicked does not contain another host to which you can migrate the virtual machines.